Chaitanya Charitamrita: Contents

-The Chaitanya Caritamrta is divided into three sections: Adi-lila, Madhya-lila and Antya-lila.
+The Chaitanya Caritamrta is divided into three sections: Adi-lila (Early pastimes), Madhya-lila (Middle pastimes) and Antya-lila (Final pastimes).
 Each section refers to a particular phase in Chaitanya Mahaprabhu's life:

 Adi-lila

-The Adi-lila explains Chaitanya's unique theological identity (Krishna in the mood of Radharani—a combined avatar), his lineage, his closest childhood companions and their lineage, and his devotional associates.
+The Adi-lila explains Chaitanya's unique theological identity (Krishna in the mood of Radharani—a combined avatar), the duality and characteristics of Radha-Krishna explained both directly and using metaphor, his six transcendental expansions, his lineage, his closest childhood companions and their lineage, and his devotional associates.
 It ends with a brief summary of his life up to his acceptance of sannyasa.

-In the conversation with Chand Kazi (the Muslim ruler at the time), the word 'hindu' is used repeatedly for the inhabitants of Nabadwip who were not Muslims.

 Madhya-lila

 The Madhya-lila details Chaitanya's sannyasa; Madhavendra Puri's life; Chaitanya's philosophical conversation with Sarvabhauma Bhattacharya (Advaitin scholar) promoting bhakti as supreme over the impersonal view; Chaitanya's pilgrimage to South India; the daily and annual activities of Chaitanya and his devotees during the Ratha Yatra festival near Jagannath Temple (Puri, Odisha); their observance of other festivities; and Chaitanya's instructions on the process of Bhakti yoga to both Rupa Goswami and Sanatana Goswami.